tinacms/tina.io/content/blog/gatsby-tina-101.md

 ## Inline WYSIWYG Editing

-Inline editing means **changing the page on the page itself**.
+Inline editing means **changing the page content on the page itself**.
 Rather than using a different authoring screen, you can click on the page to start making edits.
 It's an intuitive way to edit content for the web.

 Thankfully, Tina supports inline editing with a "what you see is what you get" (WYSIWYG) editor for Markdown!
 Adding an inline editor only requires a few changes to our Tina configuration code.

-//------------TODO: may need to update this inline editing reference for the New API

 ### Adding Edit Props

 `inlineRemarkForm` passes down two props we haven't used yet: `isEditing` and `setIsEditing`.
-You can use these props to toggle and observe "edit mode" in your code.
+You can **use these props to toggle and observe "edit mode"** in your code.
 We can access these values from props:

 ```js
 // src/blog/post.js